Vyral/jeremy-bowers/events.md

 ### [Group Door Knocking](https://www.eventbrite.com/e/group-door-knocking-tickets-64627878725){: target="_blank"}
 {: .center}

 Grow your business by door knocking\!
 Get face-to-face with your potential clients.
-We will go over scripts and grosw your business together\!
+We will go over scripts and grow your business together\!
 You don't want to miss this event.

 ### Mastermind Series-
 {: .center}